35percent/newblog/_posts/2021-11-20-elephant-traders-without-new-premises-one-year-after-shopping-centre-closes.md

 Independent traders displaced by the [closure of the Elephant and Castle shopping centre](https://www.london-se1.co.uk/news/view/10407) are to send a deputation to the [Southwark Council Assembly on 24 Nov 2021](https://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=132&MId=7043&Ver=4).
 The deputation will be urging the Council to do more to help them secure new premises, after being left homeless by the shopping centre closure.

+This will be the traders second attempt to get a hearing from the Council.

 Many of the Elephant's former traders have shops and cafes in [Castle Square](https://www.castlesquarelondon.com/), in Elephant Rd, and in the [Elephant Arcade](https://www.elephantarcade.com/), after a three year campaign to secure new premises, but many others are[ still without trading spaces](https://www.35percent.org/elephant-traders-still-homeless/), including two of the Elephant and Castle's longest standing businesses, [Pricebusters DIY](https://www.southwarknews.co.uk/news/popular-diy-shop-elephant-castle-shopping-centre-gets-lease-extended-3-months/) and [La Bodequita](https://www.elephantandcastle.org.uk/about-elephant-and-castle/la-bodeguita/) restaurant.

 Both Pricebusters and La Bodequita have been offered new premises on Elephant Park, but have been unable to reach agreement with developers [Delancey](https://www.delancey.com/elephant-and-castle-redevelopment.html) and [Lendlease](https://www.elephantpark.co.uk/about-elephant-park/lendlease/) about who will meet the relocation costs.
 Southwark Council has legal agreements with both developers covering traders' relocation requirements and the deputation will be asking Southwark to enforce these agreements.